 Cash payments mean any cash you paid for expenses.
 To convert to accrual, subtract cash payments that pertain to the last accounting period.
 By moving these cash payments to the previous period, you reduce the current period’s beginning retained earnings.

 Cash receipts received during the current period might need to be subtracted.
 If a sale began in a previous period and you received cash in the current period, you need to reverse the sale in the current period and record it as a receivable in the last period (when the sale occurred).
-When you subtract cash receipts, adjust the current period’s beginning retained earnings.
+When subtracting cash receipts, adjust the current period’s beginning retained earnings.

 Customer prepayments are payments received before you deliver a product or service.
 In cash accounting, the prepayment is entered as a sale.
 For accrual accounting, record the prepayment as a short-term liability until you provide the good or service.